 - Believe in yourself and that you will get better

-Time, distance, and distractions can help.
+Time, distance, and distractions are able to give you the respite you need.
 But essentially, it’s the will that matters.
-Your process begins the day you decide you want to lose feelings for someone.
+Your process begins the day you decide you want to leave that person behind.

-No one can pinpoint a time range that it takes for one to lose their feelings.
+No one can pinpoint a time range that it takes for most people to lose their feelings of love.
 It’s different for everyone.
 However, one can shorten this period if they can vent their feelings healthily and focus on other things.